nosoccus/python-online-course/TASK_3/README.md

        * Aces are worth 1 point.
    * Sum the values of cards.
 If the total is more than 9 reduce 10 from the result.
 E.g. 5 + 9 = 14, 14 - 10 = 4, 4 is the result.
    * The player is not allowed to play other cards like the Joker.

+> In the first version of this exercise I used the provided skeleton.
+I created the list of values of each card and check the value of the card by index.